DataRootUniversity/ds-fundamentals/docker-flask-project/DOC.md

 It's better to split `Actor` and `Movie` controllers to separate files for convenience.
 Data will come to the controller from **API request**, so firstly let's define a function for parsing request data.
 Open `controllers/parse_request.py` and implement a function that **converts request data to `dict`**:
+> **Important note:**
+Make sure that you accept and parse data from the correct request field.
+The data will be encoded as **application/x-www-form-urlencoded**!
 ```python
 from flask import request